EgehanKilicarslan/minebot/docs/SuggestionSystem.md

 1. A user runs the `/suggest` command (or localized equivalent)
 2. The bot presents a modal form for entering suggestion details
-3. Upon submission, the suggestion appears in a designated channel
+3. Upon submission, the suggestion appears in a designated pending channel with approve/reject buttons
-4. Staff members can review the suggestion with approve/reject buttons
+4. Staff members can review the suggestion by clicking one of these buttons
+5. Staff provides feedback via a response modal
+6. The suggestion with staff response is posted in a result channel
-5. The user receives notifications about their suggestion's status
+7. The user receives notifications about their suggestion's status
-6. If approved and rewards are enabled, the user receives configured rewards
+8. If approved and rewards are enabled, the user receives configured rewards

 ## ⚙️ Configuration Guide